RohDongHyun/tmp/_posts/01.Statistics/2024-02-01-Probability-Distribution.md

 * For a continuous random variable, the probability at a single point is zero: $P(X=a)=0$

 #### Cumulative Distribution Function (CDF)
-The **cumulative distribution function (CDF)** is another function used to represent a probability distribution, in addition to the pmf or pdf.
+The **cumulative distribution function (CDF)** is another function used to represent a probability distribution, in addition to the PMF or PDF.
 It is defined as follows (applicable to both discrete and continuous random variables):

 $$
 F_X(x) = P(X \leq x)